Klinogicare® StarLab

 High-precision technology for working with small liquid volumes

-Microfluidics is a technology based on the manipulation of very small volumes of liquid (microliters and nanoliters) in microscale channels, typically on microfluidic chips.
-This technology enables complex analyses on small samples by integrating several stages of the process (such as mixing, reaction, and detection) within a single device, including multi-component testing.
+Microfluidics is a technology based on the manipulation of very small liquid volumes (microliters and nanoliters) in microscale channels, generally on microfluidic chips.
+This technology can perform complex analyses on small samples by integrating different stages of the process (such as mixing, reaction, and detection) into a single device, including multi-component testing.

 Key features of microfluidics:

 High precision and control.
-Microfluidics allows precise control of fluid movement and reagent interaction, improving result quality and reproducibility, making it suitable for complex multi-analyte testing and offering higher accuracy compared to dry chemistry.
+Microfluidics allows precise control of liquid flow and reagent interaction, which improves the quality and reproducibility of results; it is suitable for complex multi-analyte testing, with precision higher than that of dry chemistry.

 Miniaturization and integration.
-Multiple laboratory processes can be integrated into one microfluidic device, reducing sample and reagent volume requirements.
-Only minimal sample volumes are needed (from a few microliters), which is especially useful in pediatrics, sports medicine, and research where large volumes are difficult to obtain.
+Several laboratory processes can be integrated into a single microfluidic device, reducing the need for sample and reagent volumes.
+Only minimal sample volumes are required (a few microliters), which is especially useful in pediatrics, sports medicine, and research, where it is difficult to obtain large volumes.

 Speed and efficiency.
-Due to minimal volumes and high process speed, microfluidic devices can provide results significantly faster than traditional laboratory methods, typically within 7-13 minutes.
+Thanks to minimal volumes and high processing speed, microfluidic devices can deliver results much faster than conventional laboratory methods, typically in 7-13 minutes.

 Flexibility and multifunctionality.
-Microfluidic systems can be adapted for a wide range of tests, including biochemical, cellular, and molecular applications.
+Microfluidic systems can be adapted to a wide range of tests, including biochemical, cellular, and molecular applications.

 Integration and automation.
-The technology allows multiple analysis stages to be integrated on a single chip (for example, sample preparation, reaction, and detection), reducing human error and improving overall efficiency.
+The technology can integrate several analysis stages on a single chip (for example, sample preparation, reaction, and detection), which reduces human error and improves overall efficiency.

-Examples of use: Diagnostics based on DNA and RNA analysis (real-time PCR), including Lab-on-a-Chip systems, complex analysis of metabolites, proteins or cells, biomarker monitoring for early disease detection, microfluidic protein analysis systems, high-throughput drug screening devices.
-In professional sports, this includes creatine kinase monitoring for accurate assessment of muscle damage.
+Application examples: diagnostics based on DNA and RNA analysis (real-time PCR), including Lab-on-a-Chip systems, complex analyses of metabolites, proteins, or cells, biomarker monitoring for the early detection of diseases, microfluidic protein-analysis systems, and high-throughput drug-screening equipment.
+In professional sports, this includes creatine kinase monitoring to precisely assess muscle damage.

 Disadvantages of dry chemistry:

-Limited range of tests.
-Despite a wide range of available tests (glucose, cholesterol, kidney and liver markers), the method is not always suitable for complex or multi-component analyses.
+Limited test range.
+Despite the wide range of available tests (glucose, cholesterol, renal and hepatic markers), the method is not always suitable for complex or multi-component analyses.

-Lower accuracy compared to advanced laboratory methods.
-Dry chemistry is often less accurate than more advanced methods such as liquid chromatography or microfluidics.
+Lower precision than advanced laboratory methods.
+Dry chemistry is usually less precise than more advanced methods such as liquid chromatography or microfluidics.

-Dependence on test strip quality.
-Result reliability may depend on test strip quality, which may require periodic calibration.
+Dependence on test-strip quality.
+The reliability of results may depend on the quality of the test strips, which may require periodic calibration.

 Disadvantages of microfluidics:

 Cost.
-Microfluidics requires complex chips and fluid control equipment, which increases overall cost.
+Microfluidics requires complex chips and devices for liquid control, which increases the total cost.

 Development and production.
-Designing and manufacturing microfluidic systems is more complex and costly compared to dry chemistry methods.
+The design and manufacturing of microfluidic systems are more labor-intensive and costly than dry-chemistry methods.

-History In 1965, Ames (now part of Bayer) introduced the first test strip for measuring blood glucose levels (based on dry chemistry technology) In the 2000s-2010s, microfluidics became widely used in biomedical research and diagnostics due to advances in microelectromechanical systems (MEMS).
+History In 1965, Ames (today part of Bayer) introduced the first test strip for measuring blood glucose levels (based on dry-chemistry technology) Between 2000 and 2010, microfluidics became widely used in biomedical research and diagnostics thanks to advances in microelectromechanical systems (MEMS).
 During this period, commercially available microfluidic devices began to appear

 Control type Semi-automatic Automatic

-Startup time Ready for operation 10 minutes after switching on Ready for operation within 1 minute
+Startup time Ready to operate 10 minutes after being switched on Ready to operate in 1 minute

-Sample material Plasma, serum, whole blood (when using a special centrifuge tube) Plasma, serum, whole blood (without the need for additional equipment)
+Sample material Plasma, serum, whole blood (using a dedicated centrifuge tube) Plasma, serum, whole blood (no additional equipment)

-Minimum sample volume 250 μL of whole blood or 100 μL of serum 100 μL (approximately three to four drops, regardless of sample type)
+Minimum sample volume 250 µL of whole blood or 100 µL of serum 100 µL (about three or four drops, regardless of sample type)

 Built-in barcode reader No Yes

-Information about the Klinogicare® POCT testing system - a portable biochemical analyzer based on microfluidic technology
+Information about the Klinogicare® POCT system - a portable biochemistry analyzer based on microfluidic technology

-IMPORTANT NOTE: The information is provided for informational purposes only and does not constitute a medical recommendation or instructions for use.
-Interpretation of results, sample collection rules, quality control requirements, and decisions on clinical use are determined only by a qualified specialist and the institution's internal regulations.
+IMPORTANT NOTICE: this information is for informational purposes only and does not constitute a medical recommendation or instructions for use.
+The interpretation of results, sample-collection rules, quality-control requirements, and decisions about clinical use are the sole responsibility of a qualified professional and of the facility's internal procedures.

 I. GENERAL QUESTIONS ABOUT THE SYSTEM